 In Chapter 6, verse 16, Sri Krishna specifically emphasizes moderation in eating and sleeping.
 He states, “There is no possibility of ones’ becoming a yogi, O Arjuna, if one eats too much, or eats too little, sleeps too much or does not sleep enough.”

-Clearly, over consumption of food leads to problems and one can logically conclude that the quantity of food consumed is probably an important element in a diet being considered Sattvic.
+Clearly, overconsumption of food leads to problems and one can logically conclude that the quantity of food consumed is probably an important element in a diet being considered Sattvic.

 Sattvic diet is also a matter of degree.
 Some diets may be very Sattvic, while others may be moderately Sattvic.

-Finally, the thoughts and the emotional balance while eating the food has an effect on our system.
+Finally, the thoughts and the emotional balance while eating the food have an effect on our system.
 This is why in many religions, prayers and showing of gratitude for the food being consumed is offered.
 This mental state while eating helps the diet become more Sattvic.

 What does it all mean?